Magento Commerce 2.2.4 release

 Set rules for a specific store view

 You can now import or export a specific store view that includes custom options and bundle product options.
 Previously, the import/export feature did not include store view-level edits for custom options.

 From small technical fixes to major performance enhancements, it’s great to work with a platform that is so receptive of community feedback and dedicated to continuously improving the platform for its users - merchants and their customers.
 We’re looking forward to working with Magento 2.2.4 and seeing how these updates will help improve the customer experience whilst significantly reducing cart abandonment.

-Two Jay are a Magento Enterprise Certified Solutions Partner, with more than 20 Magento 2 launches including 6 Enterprise Commerce Cloud builds to add to their portfolio.
-With a team of 54 Magento Specialists, Designers, Project Managers and Support team, clients range from small and medium-sized businesses looking to transition to the next stage of growth, to larger multinational brands including Cadburys Gifts Direct, Soak & Sleep, Bedeck Home and Jollyes Petfood Superstores.
+Two Jay are a Magento Enterprise Solutions Partner with an impressive portfolio of 20+ Magento 2 launches, including 6 Enterprise Commerce Cloud builds.
+Their team consists of 54 Magento Specialists, Designers, Project Managers and Support team.
+Clients range from small and medium-sized businesses looking to transition to the next stage of growth, to larger multinational brands including Cadburys Gifts Direct, Soak & Sleep, Bedeck Home and Jollyes.